All You Need To Know About Composting & How To Make Yours

 They tend to be moist, break down rapidly, and contribute to a quick rise in temperature within your compost.

-Most of the waste from the kitchen fall into this category
+Most of the waste from the kitchen falls into this category

-Here are some examples for greens to add to your compost:
+Here are some examples of greens to add to your compost:

 1. Fruit and vegetable peels